 A tape library or standalone tape drive must be physically attached to the DPM server.
 The tape library can be direct SCSI attached or SAN.

-D2D2T + Azure—Back up data Azure.
-Note that you can retain DPM data in Azure for up to 3360 days.
+D2D2T + Azure—Back up data to Azure.
+Note that you can retain DPM data in Azure for up to 99 years.

 You can only select to back up data to Azure when you select short-term to disk.